openforis/sepal-doc/docs/source/setup/presentation.rst

 Sepal is by default in English, but is also available in several languages such as French and Spanish.
 To use these language in sepal come back to the launch page. (disconnect yourself if necessary).
 On this page click on :code:`Launch`.

-Once y'ouve clicked, you will access the login page.
-At the top-right side of this panel, click on the btn corresponding to your language :
+Once you've clicked, you will access the login page.
+At the top-right side of this panel, click on the button corresponding to your language :

 - fr: Français
 - en: English
 - es: español

-The SEPAL launch page should reload itself and the language you selected will be used by the plateform for all its tools.
+The SEPAL launch page should reload itself and the language you selected will be used by the platform for all its tools.

 SEPAL Interface
 ---------------